 This is one of those times that I’m happy to report we have a definitive, positive answer!
 Dauntless crossplay — which developer Phoenix Labs refers to as “One Dauntless” — does exist.
 And it’s pretty much the platonic ideal of cross platform play in any game.
-Dauntless players on PC, Xbox, and even PlayStation 4 can team up together without any restrictions that we can tell.
+Dauntless players on PC, Xbox, Switch, and even PlayStation 4 can team up together without any restrictions that we can tell.

 Besides being able to play with friends, you can also link your account.
 You just need to use the Epic Games Store launcher the first time you log in, if you played prior to the Dauntless cross platform release.
 Phoenix Labs has a guide to that process right here.